Confidentiality of Records

 This law specifies rights of access by a student, her or his parents (or guardians), and others to the student’s educational record, the release of “directory information,” the location of these records, and procedures for correcting the records.
 Students and parents are notified of these rights in the Student Handbook and College Catalog; entering students are asked to sign a FERPA Release Form indicating any third party to whom records may be released on a regular basis such as parents or guardians.

-Educational records maintained by the College consist of the records in the offices of Student Affairs, Registrar, Student Financial Services, Career Services, Financial Aid, and faculty advisors.
-Many of these records are stored on the College’s computer system and may be accessed only by using a secure password.
 In most cases, students may gain access to their record by request to the appropriate staff member.
 In other cases, the request is made in writing to the Registrar’s Office and access will be granted within 45 days or less.
-Copies are provided unless a “hold” has been placed on the records for financial reasons or the record is in the process of being updated.
+Students may only view their own record and any educational record that includes personally identifiable information regarding another student(s) will be redacted before viewing is permitted.
 Students do not have the right of access to parental financial statements, letters of recommendation for which they waived their right of access, and other material not defined as educational records under the Law.